assofiejakobsson/Tic-tac-toe-game/README.md

 - __pep8online__

-  - The code did not give any error messages in [pep8online](http://pep8online.com/checkresult)
+  - The code did not give any error messages in pep8online.com.

 ## Deployment

-To deploy this page to Heroku the following steps have been followed:
+To deploy this page to Heroku.
+I have followed, Code institute, Love Sandwiches Walkthrough Project.
+The following steps have been followed:

 - __Go to [Heroku](https://dashboard.heroku.com/apps/sandwiche/deploy/github).__
 - __Create an account or log in if you have already registered.__